l0ve2cr3ate/rate-repository-app/README.md

 Now that the AppBar component will prevent the status bar from overlapping the content, you can remove the marginTop style we added for the Main component earlier in the Main.jsx file.
 The AppBar component should currently contain a tab with text "Repositories".
 Make the tab touchable by using the TouchableWithoutFeedback component but you don't have to handle the onPress event in any way.
 Add the AppBar component to the Main component so that it is the uppermost component in the screen. <br>
 The background color of the app bar in the image is #24292e but you can use any other color as well.
 It might be a good idea to add the app bar's background color into the theme configuration so that it is easy to change it if needed.
 Another good idea might be to separate the app bar's tab into its own component such as AppBarTab so that it is easy to add new tabs in the future.The background color of the app bar in the image is #24292e but you can use any other color as well.
 It might be a good idea to add the app bar's background color into the theme configuration so that it is easy to change it if needed.
 Another good idea might be to separate the app bar's tab into its own component such as AppBarTab so that it is easy to add new tabs in the future. <br>

+Exercise 10.5: polished reviewed repositories list <br>
+The current version of the reviewed repositories list looks quite grim.
+Modify the RepositoryListItem component so that it also displays repository author's avatar image.
+You can implement this by using the Image component.
+Counts, such as number of stars and forks, larger than or equal to 1000 should be displayed in thousands with precision of one decimal and with a "k" suffix.
+This means that for example fork count of 8439 should be displayed as "8.4k". <br>

+Exercises 10.6. - 10.7. <br>
+Exercise 10.6: the sign in view <br>
+We will soon implement a form, which a user can use to sign in to our application.
+Before that, we must implement a view that can be accessed from the app bar.
+Create a file SignIn.jsx in the components directory.
+Set up a route for this SignIn component in the Main component.
+Also add a tab with text "Sign in" in to the app bar next to the "Repositories" tab.
+User should be able to navigate between the two views by pressing the tabs (hint: use the Link component and its component prop). <br>

+Exercise 10.7: scrollable app bar <br>
+As we are adding more tabs to our app bar, it is a good idea to allow horizontal scrolling once the tabs won't fit the screen.
+The ScrollView component is just the right component for the job.

+Wrap the tabs in the AppBar component's tabs with a ScrollView component.
+Setting the horizontal prop true will cause the ScrollView component to scroll horizontally once the content won't fit the screen.
+Note that, you will need to add suitable style properties to the ScrollView component so that the tabs will be laid in a row inside the flex container.
+You can make sure that the app bar can be scrolled horizontally by adding tabs until the last tab won't fit the screen.
+Just remember to remove the extra tabs once the app bar is working as intended. <br>